Henric Streitman: 1920s controversy

+Following the 1920 setback, Streitman focused his political ambitions on another one of Greater Romania's newer regions, campaigning for the Jewish vote in Bukovina during the race of 1922.
+As a PP candidate, he was involved in the provincial conflict opposing two advocates of Jewish rights: Mayer Ebner, of the People's Council Party, and Benno Straucher, of the Jewish National People's Party.
+While Straucher became a National Liberal ally, Streitman and Karl Klüger where signed by Ebner onto a People's Council Party list for the Senate: Streitman for Storojineț, Klüger for Cernăuți.
+Streitman worked as a councilor for the Ministry of Foreign Affairs, which probably interrupted his senatorial mandate.
+Records of the time describe him as "formerly a senator".
 At that stage, Streitman was being courted by the radical modernists and the avant-garde.
-Resuming his contacts with the socialists, he was taken up by N. D. Cocea's leftist review, Facla—repotedly, this was his last-ever steady employment by a publication of any kind.
+Resuming his contacts with the socialists, he was taken up by Facla—reportedly, this was his last-ever steady employment by a publication of any kind.
 In his articles there, Streitman used the pen name Omul de pe stradă ("Man on the street").
 According to literary critic Geo Șerban, the choice of name still echoed Streitman's commitment to "social emancipation".
 As noted by a younger Facla journalist, Nicolae Carandino, he was "convinced that the democratic pseudonym increased [the articles'] circulation."

 Streitman's essays were also featured in Contimporanul, a political and art magazine put out by Cocea's pupil, Ion Vinea: his name appears Contimporanul pages from the very first issue, on June 3, 1922.
 He thus joined the original Contimporanul crew, which mainly comprised left-wing or politically independent social critics, generally adverse to the National Liberal Party.
 These included, among others, Eugen Filotti, Benjamin Fondane, Nicolae L. Lupu, Camil Petrescu, and Dem.
 Theodorescu.
 Streitman was also one of the guest writers for the special issue honoring Tudor Arghezi's contribution to literary life.
 As "V. Dănoiu", Fondane celebrated in Streitman a contributor to both Romanian journalism and Romanian literature: "[In Streitman,] the Jews have given us a journalist who could become illustrious in any foreign literature, considering his gracious style, his subtlety and delicious irony."